temporalio/documentation/docs/java-implementing-workflows.md

 title: Implementing Workflows
 ---

-A workflow implementation implements a workflow interface.
-Each time a new workflow execution is started, a new instance of the workflow implementation object is created.
-Then, one of the methods (depending on which workflow type has been started) annotated with `@WorkflowMethod` is invoked.
-As soon as this method returns, the workflow execution is closed.
-While workflow execution is open, it can receive calls to signal and query methods.
+A Workflow implementation implements a Workflow interface.
+Each time a new Workflow execution is started, a new instance of the Workflow implementation object is created.
+Then, one of the methods (depending on which Workflow type has been started) annotated with `@WorkflowMethod` is invoked.
+As soon as this method returns, the Workflow execution is closed.
+While Workflow execution is open, it can receive calls to signal and query methods.
-No additional calls to workflow methods are allowed.
-The workflow object is stateful, so query and signal methods can communicate with the other parts of the workflow through workflow object fields.
+No additional calls to Workflow methods are allowed.
+The Workflow object is stateful, so query and signal methods can communicate with the other parts of the Workflow through Workflow object fields.

 ## Workflow Implementation Constraints

-Temporal uses the [Microsoft Azure Event Sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to recover the state of a workflow object including its threads and local variable values.
+Temporal uses the [Microsoft Azure Event Sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to recover the state of a Workflow object including its threads and local variable values.
-In essence, every time a workflow state has to be restored, its code is re-executed from the beginning.
-When replaying, side effects (such as activity invocations) are ignored because they are already recorded in the workflow event history.
+In essence, every time a Workflow state has to be restored, its code is re-executed from the beginning.
+When replaying, side effects (such as activity invocations) are ignored because they are already recorded in the Workflow event history.
-When writing workflow logic, the replay is not visible, so the code should be written since it executes only once.
+When writing Workflow logic, the replay is not visible, so the code should be written since it executes only once.
-This design puts the following constraints on the workflow implementation:
+This design puts the following constraints on the Workflow implementation:

-- Do not use any mutable global variables because multiple instances of workflows are executed in parallel.
+- Do not use any mutable global variables because multiple instances of Workflows are executed in parallel.
-- Do not call any non-deterministic functions like non seeded random or UUID.randomUUID() directly from the workflow code.
+- Do not call any non-deterministic functions like non seeded random or UUID.randomUUID() directly from the Workflow code.

-Always do the following in the workflow implementation code:
+Always do the following in the Workflow implementation code:

 - Don’t perform any IO or service calls as they are not usually deterministic.
 Use activities for this.
-- Only use `Workflow.currentTimeMillis()` to get the current time inside a workflow.
+- Only use `Workflow.currentTimeMillis()` to get the current time inside a Workflow.
 - Do not use native Java `Thread` or any other multi-threaded classes like `ThreadPoolExecutor`.
 Use `Async.function` or `Async.procedure` to execute code asynchronously.
 - Don't use any synchronization, locks, and other standard Java blocking concurrency-related classes besides those provided by the Workflow class.
-There is no need in explicit synchronization because multi-threaded code inside a workflow is executed one thread at a time and under a global lock.
+There is no need in explicit synchronization because multi-threaded code inside a Workflow is executed one thread at a time and under a global lock.
   - Call `WorkflowThread.sleep` instead of `Thread.sleep`.
   - Use `Promise` and `CompletablePromise` instead of `Future` and `CompletableFuture`.
   - Use `WorkflowQueue` instead of `BlockingQueue`.
-- Use `Workflow.getVersion` when making any changes to the workflow code.
-Without this, any deployment of updated workflow code might break already open workflows.
+- Use `Workflow.getVersion` when making any changes to the Workflow code.
+Without this, any deployment of updated Workflow code might break already open Workflows.
-- Don’t access configuration APIs directly from a workflow because changes in the configuration might affect a workflow execution path.
+- Don’t access configuration APIs directly from a Workflow because changes in the configuration might affect a Workflow execution path.
-  Pass it as an argument to a workflow function or use an activity to load it.
+  Pass it as an argument to a Workflow function or use an activity to load it.

 Workflow method arguments and return values are serializable to a byte array using the provided [DataConverter](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/common/converter/DataConverter.html) interface.
 The default implementation uses JSON serializer, but you can use any alternative serialization mechanism.

-The values passed to workflows through invocation parameters or returned through a result value are recorded in the execution history.
+The values passed to Workflows through invocation parameters or returned through a result value are recorded in the execution history.
-The entire execution history is transferred from the Temporal service to workflow workers with every event that the workflow logic needs to process.
+The entire execution history is transferred from the Temporal service to Workflow workers with every event that the Workflow logic needs to process.
-A large execution history can thus adversely impact the performance of your workflow.
+A large execution history can thus adversely impact the performance of your Workflow.
 Therefore, be mindful of the amount of data that you transfer via activity invocation parameters or return values.
 Otherwise, no additional limitations exist on activity implementations.